 Here are some of of the common AC problems and the signs you may see:

-Why Is My Air Conditioner Leaking?
+Why Does My Air Conditioner Leak?

-An air conditioner leaking water can be a widespread issue.
-One of the most common causes of an air conditioner leak is a blocked condensate drain line.
-The condensate drain line is responsible for removing unwanted moisture from the air conditioning system.
-When this line becomes clogged with dirt, debris or mold, water can back up and start to escape.
+An air conditioner leaking water can be a common issue.
+One of the most common causes of an AC leak is a plugged condensate drain line.
+The condensate drain line is designed to remove unwanted moisture from the air conditioning system.
+When this line becomes plugged with dirt, particles or mold, water can back up and start to come out of the unit.

-Why Is My Air Conditioner Freezing Up?
+What's the Reason My Air Conditioner Freezes Up?

-Why Is My Air Conditioner So Loud?
+Is My Air Conditioner Supposed to Be Loud?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Won'y My Air Conditioning Blow Cold Air?